JamesTheGiblet/coddy-portal/roadmap.md

 **Goal:** Clearly communicate Coddy’s identity and features through interactive UI.

-- [ ] Create accordion or hover-drop panel for:
+- [x] Create accordion for core features
-  - “Memory-Rich”
-  - “Roadmap Fluent”
-  - “Pattern Oracle”
-  - “Clones on Call”
-  - “Lab Mode”
-  - “Genesis Ritual”
 - [ ] Add tagline loops: _“We don’t code.
 We loop.”_, _“Async to the Bone”_, etc.
 - [ ] Integrate Coddy quotes (from posters or you): whisper on hover, animate in weird mode